-Innovations is the result of necessity, the world we live in is driven by innovation.
-In order to prevent our work we can take a help of Intellectual Property Rights.
+Innovation is the result of necessity, the world we live in is driven by innovation.
+In order to prevent our work we can take the help of Intellectual Property Rights.

 Intellectual property comprises of intangible creations -artistic works such as music and writings; scientific or non-scientific discoveries; development of symbols, and logo– all these creations are the part of intellectual property.

-Intellectual property laws - encourages the creation intellectual goods by providing protection from their use, miss-use, sale by any other without permission.
+Intellectual property laws - encourage the creation of intellectual goods by providing protection from their use, misuse, or sale by any other without permission.

 Owners once registered under intellectual property law can enjoy the benefits under the law for a set period of time.